Zydiii/SE418-hw/task-1/Task 1.md

 - Summary

 Let's keep the reload page information of each website.
-Here is the summary part:
+Here is the summary part(they're from SJTU, MOOC and TaoBao):

 <img src="summary1.jpg" width="30%">
 <img src="summary2.jpg" width="30%">